esp8266/Arduino/doc/esp8266wifi/generic-class.rst

     bool  forceSleepWake ()

 Called after `forceSleepBegin()`.
-Restores the previous WiFi mode.
-Attemtps reconnection when STA was active.
+Restores the previous WiFi mode and attempts reconnection when STA was active.

 shutdown and resumeFromShutdown
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~